Skip to content

 Closing date: 30th November, 2024

 The British artist Michael Landy once destroyed everything he owned – toothbrush, love letters, his dad’s old sheepskin coat, all 7,000 items he owned – as part of his performance artwork ‘Break Down’.
 Catharsis?
 Personal sacrifice?
 Or an examination of consumerism?
 He said it was like witnessing his own funeral.
 Could you part with your stuff, all of it?
 Where would it leave you and the ability to live your life?
 Or are there objects that determine or define who you are.
-The British Poet Adam Crothers has written a collection of poems called ‘The Culture of My Stuff’.
+The Northern Irish Poet Adam Crothers has written a collection of poems called ‘The Culture of My Stuff’.
 What is your relationship to objects?

 Ownership.
 Some of us own property and pets, others don’t.
 This might be due to financial circumstances, or out of choice.
 Owning a house is assumed to be the right thing to do – there is a pressure ‘to get on the ladder’.
 Supposedly.
 But are bricks and mortar all they’re cracked up to be?
 Maybe you aspire to own your own place, to have status, many bedrooms, a big garden – perhaps a flashy sports car – and if so, what, where and why?
 Or maybe you feel you own the area you inhabit anyway, regardless of a mortgage.
 Where are the intimate corners?
 Which stories of the place do you own?
 Do you ‘own’ an allotment and why?